simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 This document lists the changes between versions of SimpleSAMLphp.
 See the [upgrade notes](https://simplesamlphp.org/docs/stable/simplesamlphp-upgrade-notes.html) for specific information about upgrading.

+## Version 2.4.2

+Released TBD

+`memcacheMonitor`

+* Fixed an issue that prevented the latest version of this module from being installed on SSP 2.4.x

+`negotiate`

+* Fixed an issue that prevented the latest version of this module from being installed on SSP 2.4.x

 ## Version 2.4.1

 Released 2025-05-14